 The report proposes a solution with three main elements to the 'KIS ecosystem':

 This report forms one element of a wider programme of research and development that has been undertaken regarding the KISs.
-Our public information web-pages contain more information about the project generally.

 The Higher Education Public Information Steering Group (HEPISG), Chaired by Janet Beer (Vice Chancellor of Oxford Brooks) oversees this work and will consider these proposals in the context of the other research and development work mentioned above.
 Further details are available in 'Provision of information about higher education: Outcomes of consultation and next steps' (HEFCE 2011/18).